chartbrew/chartbrew/docs/database/README.md

 ```

 ::: tip
-The project uses `dotenv` meaning that you can also put your environmental variables in a `server/models/.env` file.
+The project uses `dotenv` meaning that you can also put your environmental variables in a `server/models/.env` and `server/models/.env` files.
 :::

 ## PostgreSQL